Fishing industry in Portugal: Overview

-The fishing sector in Portugal faced deep structural changes in terms of both the volume of its business and its working conditions since adhesion to the European Economic Community in 1986.
-The fishing fleet dropped from 12,299 vessels of all kinds in 1994 to 10,933 in 1999, while the number of registered fishing workers fell from 31,721 to 27,191.
-The volume of imported fish increased by 31% from 1990 to 1999, whereas exports decreased by 0.4% over the same period.
+The fishing sector in Portugal has faced deep structural changes in terms of both the volume of its business and its working conditions since joining the European Economic Community in 1986.
+The fleet has shrunk from approximately 18,000 in 1986 to 6,800 in 2025 and, during the same time period, the annual nominal catch fell from approximately 332,000 t to 119,600 t.
+From 1995 to 2022, the number of people employed in capture fishery fell from approximately 32,900 to 12,600.

-In 1997, 4,932 people were registered as employees in the fishing sector.
-In 2004, there were 10,089 vessels registered with a total size of 112,978 GT and a total power of 391 006 kW.
-These numbers indicate a reduction in overall fleet size since 1998 of approximately 9.9% in number, 1.5% in GT and 0.8% in power.
-Total catches fell from 224,000 tonnes in 1998 to 140,000 tonnes in 2004, a 38% decrease.

 Sardine fishing, near the coast of Sesimbra.

-As laid out in its Common Fisheries Policy, the European Union is seeking to establish a policy that determines priorities which will contribute to a sustainable balance between fisheries resources and their exploitation; increase the competitiveness of fishing enterprises and organisations; and develop viable enterprises.
-The EU has been paying special attention to the situation in Portugal both because of the characteristics of the Portuguese coastal area and the type of vessel used there.
+As laid out in its Common Fisheries Policy, the European Union aims to find a sustainable balance between fisheries resources and their exploitation; decarbonize the fishing fleet; and manage the trade of fishery products.
+The EU has been paying special attention to the situation in Portugal, both because of the characteristics of the Portuguese coastal area and the types of vessel used.
 The Portuguese fishing fleet has changed significantly, both in size and in character, in order to adjust fishing capacity to the potential of national, EU, non-EU and international waters.